uuvkk/What2watch-Movie-Search-and-Recommendation-System/README.md

 ```

 #### Content Based Recommendation
 In my recommender, I use the descriptions of movies to find similar movie to recommend.
-Actually, this is still a process of information retrieval, where I use the descriptions of the movies that a user like as the query.
+Actually, this is still a process of information retrieval, where I use the descriptions of the movies that a user likes as the query.
+From the searching part, a user can get the ids of movies that he likes from search results.
+In the recommendation part, the system could get the descriptions of the movies to compose a query given to the recommender.
+And the recommender could use the generated inverted index by MeTA to find similar movies based on descriptions.
+The ranker used here is still BM25 with default parameters.

+From the specific dataset used in this project, I use the combination of the overview and tagline of a movie as its description.
+For those movies without any overview nor tagline from the dataset, I simply use its title as its decription.

+#### Comprehensive Recommendation Ranking